21 Aug 2018

 Using var vs let

-is to indicate that the variable’s value may NOT change over its lifetime- best practice is to use
+varis to indicate that the variable’s value may change over it lifetimeletis to indicate that the variable’s value may NOT change over its lifetime- best practice is to use

-whenever possible, because it prevents unintended value changes
+letwhenever possible, because it prevents unintended value changes

 Type Conversions